kaizendae/sre-practical-assignment/README.md

   ![Node JS API Dashboard](diagrams/nodejs-dashboard.png)
 - Dashboard for images service
   ![Flask API Dashboard](diagrams/flask-dashboard.png)
-- The adapted dashboards are available at `k8s/monitoring/dashboards/`.
+- The adapted dashboards are available at `k8s/monitoring/dashboards/` can you imported from Grafana UI.

 ##### suggestions for observability